wombleton/gitlaw-nz/acts/M/Maori Housing Act 1935.md

 ##### 14B False statements

-*   (1) Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 12 months or a fine not exceeding $1,000 who, for the purpose of obtaining any advance under this Act, whether for that person or for any other person,---
+*   (1) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 12 months or a fine not exceeding $1,000 who, for the purpose of obtaining any advance under this Act, whether for that person or for any other person,---

     *   (a) makes any statement or declaration knowing it to be false in any particular; or

     *   (b) wilfully misleads or attempts to mislead any other person involved in the granting of advances under this Act.

-    (2) Notwithstanding anything in [section 14][44] of the [Summary Proceedings Act 1957][45], any information for an offence against this Act may be laid at any time within 12 months after the date of the alleged offence.
+    (2) Despite anything to the contrary in [section 25][44] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 12 months after the date on which the offence was committed.

     Section 14B: inserted, on 30 July 1985, by section 4 of the Maori Housing Amendment Act 1985 (1985 No 115).

+    Section 14B(1): amended, on 1 July 2013, by [section 413][45] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 14B(2): replaced, on 1 July 2013, by [section 413][45] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 15 Annual statement of accounts